alexoro412/particle_filter_localization_project/README.md

 ## Objectives

 To design and implement a robot localization algorithm based off of a particle cloud.
+The particle cloud will implement a likelihood field to figure out where the robot is actually located.

 **High Level Description**